 The course has several resources available for students to teach mastery of algebra skills.

-It markets itself as a self-paced course with over 100 lectures spread out over 12 hours of instructional videos for students.
+It markets itself as a self-paced math course with over 100 lectures spread out over 12 hours of instructional videos for students.

 There is guided practice made accessible to students in each unit.
 It also has several skills assessments to check for mastery as the students progress through the related content.